-6.4.1.1 Specific chromosomal abnormalities are crucial for establishing a diagnosis and have direct relevance to specific treatment.
-Therefore, an effort should be made to expedite communicating the cytogenetic analyses results to the oncologist.
-It is recommended that the cytogenetics laboratory should have a written policy describing how cases are prioritized in the laboratory.
+6.6.1.1 Specific chromosomal abnormalities are crucial for establishing a diagnosis and have direct relevance to specific treatment.
+Therefore, an effort should be made to expedite communicating the cytogenetic results to the oncologist.
+It is recommended that the cytogenetics laboratory have a written policy describing how cases are prioritized.

-6.4.1.2 TAT guidance:
+6.6.1.2 TAT guidance:

-- a.
-Initial diagnostic workup: It is strongly recommended that the preliminary result should be reported within 7 calendar days, and the final results should be reported within 21 calendar days. - b.
-Follow-up studies: It is strongly recommended that the final results should be reported within 21 calendar days. - c.
-FISH studies: Reporting the FISH results within 3-5 working days from the time of receiving the specimen is recommended whenever possible.
+a.
+Initial diagnostic workup: it is strongly recommended that the preliminary G-banded chromosome analysis result be reported within 7 calendar days or less, and the final result be reported within 21 calendar days.

+- b.
+Follow-up studies: It is strongly recommended that the final G-banded chromosome analysis result be reported within 21 calendar days. - c.
+FISH studies: Reporting the FISH results within 3 to 5 working days from the time of receiving the specimen is recommended whenever possible. - d.
+CMA studies: TAT should be optimized based on the clinical indication for CMA analysis and the hematologic neoplasm being studied.^{13,24-27}

-6.4.2 Reporting
+6.6.2.
+Reporting

-6.4.2.1 The most recent edition of the International System for Human Cytogenetic Nomenclature (ISCN) should be used to report the cytogenetics results.35
+6.6.2.1 The most recent edition of the International System for Human Cytogenomic Nomenclature (ISCN) should be used to report the cytogenetics results.128

-6.4.2.2 The number of cells analyzed (both normal and abnormal) should be documented in the final report.
+6.6.2.2 The number of cells analyzed (both normal and abnormal) should be documented in the final report, when applicable.

-6.4.2.3 For CMA analysis, clones and subclones cannot be ascertained with certainty; however, the percentage of cells (levels of mosaicism) can be provided to give an estimate of possible clones/subclones and clonal diversity.
+6.6.2.3 For CMA analysis, clones and subclones cannot be ascertained with certainty; however, the percentage of cells (levels of mosaicism) can be provided (within the sensitivity limits of the microarray) to give an estimate of possible clones/subclones and clonal diversity.

-6.4.2.4 If a potential nonmosaic constitutional abnormality is observed, analysis of a PHA-stimulated peripheral blood sample during remission is strongly recommended to confirm that the abnormality is constitutional and not clonal.
+6.6.2.4 If a potential non-mosaic constitutional abnormality is observed in oncology workups, analysis of a phytohemagglutinin-stimulated peripheral blood sample during remission is strongly recommended to confirm that the abnormality is constitutional and not clonal.

-6.4.2.5 At the time of initial diagnosis, finding a single abnormal metaphase cell, even one that is potentially significant, cannot be used as evidence of clonality unless there is strong supporting evidence of clonality for the same abnormality by either FISH or other molecular technique.
+6.6.2.5 At the time of initial diagnosis, finding a single abnormal metaphase cell, even one that is potentially significant, cannot be used as evidence of clonality unless there is strong supporting evidence of clonality for the same abnormality by either FISH or other molecular technique.

-6.4.2.6 The final cytogenetic report of hematological acquired chromosomal abnormalities should contain the following information:
+6.6.2.6 The final cytogenetic report of hematologic acquired chromosomal abnormalities should contain the following information:

-- 1. Patient identification using two different identifiers - Patient medical record number and/or laboratory identification number - 3.
+- 1. Patient identification using 2 different identifiers - 2.
+Patient medical record number and/or laboratory identification number - 3.
 Referring physician - 4.
-Sample information (type, date of withdrawal and receipt, and date of report) - 5.
-Reason for referral or suspected diagnosis - 6.
-ISCN nomenclature of cytogenetic studies performed - 7.
+Address of the testing institution - 5.
+Sample information (type, date of withdrawal and receipt, and date of report) - 6.
+Reason for referral or suspected diagnosis - 7.
+ISCN nomenclature of cytogenetic studies performed - 8.
 Narrative description of the abnormalities observed, including modal chromosome number in each clone (to the extent possible), and numerical and structural abnormalities.
-The report should comment on the clinical significance of the abnormalities observed, including clinically relevant genes involved, possible disease association, and prognostic significance. - 8.
-Literature references to support the clinical interpretation and to provide helpful information for the oncologist.
+The report should comment on the clinical significance of the abnormalities observed, including clinically relevant genes involved, possible disease association, and prognostic significance. - 9.
+When applicable, literature references to support the clinical interpretation and to provide helpful information for the referring physician.